frdedynamics/robotics-lab-documentation/source/texts/lab_Kalman.rst

 We have seen some filtering algorithms applied on IMU in order to get some orientation data.
 The most important lesson in this tutorial is to realize that the sensor systems are not completely reliable if you are reading the raw data.
 As it is mentioned at the beginning, other localization solutions such as using GPS data or camera systems are also requires after-processing as we did on IMU in the tutorial.
 Today, some of the expensive sensor systems have their own filtering circuits inside the sensor.

+TODO: Fix references.

-See :cite:`Strunk1979` for an introduction :cite:`Corke2011`> to stylish blah, blah...
+See for an introduction :cite:`Corke2011`>

 ..
 [Peter Corke Ch.6] Detailed mathematical explanation of Kalman filter.